Is Filing Form ADT-1 Mandatory for First Auditor Appointment?

 - The first auditor so appointed shall hold office till the conclusion of the first Annual General Meeting (AGM) of the company.

-This provision applies to all companies, whether public or private, unless specifically exempted.
+This provision applies to all companies, whether public or private, unless specifically exempted, as clarified under mca clarification adt-1 first auditor.

 Appointment of Subsequent Auditors